Excitation function of femtoscopic L\'evy source parameters of pion pairs in EPOS4: Methods

 \subsection{Distance distribution measurement and extraction of key parameters}

 In simulations, the pair distance distribution $D(\vec{\rho})$ can be directly obtained, where $\vec{\rho}$ represents the three-dimensional spatial separation vector of the particle pairs.
+And representative examples of the distributions are shown in \Fig{fig:D_rho}, which are discussed in detail in Section 3.2.
 This allows the extraction of key source parameters such as the Lévy index \(\alpha\), the source size \(R\), and the correlation strength \(\lambda\).
 In experimental measurements, however, the spatial distributions are not directly accessible.
 Instead, one measures the correlation function in momentum space (as a function of momentum difference $\vec q$), which encodes information about both the spatial distribution $D(\vec{\rho})$ and the pair wave function $\psi_{\vec{q}}(\vec{\rho})$:

 For a Lévy-stable single-particle source, the pair distance distribution can be expressed as ~\cite{Nolan2013LevyEq}: